soumendrak/hashnode/clettr9z208borqnv2lmmhol0.md

 ## Document your Code

 * Document your code using comments and docstrings.
-This helps other developers to understand your code and also makes it easier for you to maintain and modify it in the future.
+This helps other developers understand your code and makes it easier for you to maintain and modify it in the future.
 For example:

 * ```python
         def calculate_total_price(item_prices):
             """
             Calculate the total price of items in a list

             :param item_prices: Price of each item
             :return: total price of all items
             """
             total_price = sum(item_prices)
             return total_price
     ```